archellir/kibutsu-docker/README.md

-# Kibutsu - Modern Docker Management UI
+# Kibutsu - Minimal Docker Management UI

 Kibutsu is a full-stack web application that provides a modern, real-time interface for managing Docker containers, images, and compose projects.
 Built with Go and SvelteKit, it offers a responsive and intuitive experience for Docker management.